SIA-Indicator-May-03-2025

 Staffing Industry Analysts' perspective

-Hours worked in the US staffing industry in the week ending February 1st decreased by -7% year-over-year.
-Commercial staffing hours were down -5% while Professional staffing hours were down -11%.
+Hours worked in the US staffing industry in the week ending May 3rd decreased by -4% year-over-year.
+Commercial staffing hours were down -3% while Professional staffing hours were down -8%.
+This remains consistent with the year-over-year comparisons observed since the end of March.

 Two men looking at an open laptop